 Surprise Surprise series 2 (early 1972 - 1975?)

 When Double Top was introduced, the Surprise Surprise children's imprint was re-started with a new catalogue number sequence starting 10001.
 (Double Top was numbered starting 20001.)
 These would continue appearing for several years, and there are a few which pull tracks from the hits LPs we are documenting:

-Overseas editions of the singles above are scarcely known.
-However there is at least one from Australia, pictured below.
-The cover is identical to the UK, except that the small print on the back states where it was made.
+Overseas editions of the singles above are rare, but there are a couple known to us - interestingly, both the same record, although this is likely to be just conicidence.
 There are likely others in existence, which will be posted here as and when we can identify them...